Friday, December 29, 2023

 Noon October light illuminates a panel of stained glass inside the garden shed

 We tend to think of our gardens as constants, as entities expressing a distinct character that persists from day to day.
-As gardeners, we work hard to create that sense of enduring character.
-But within the garden's confines, despite all our efforts at ordering this space, change remains the norm.
-Change in a garden takes many forms: growth and decay, additions and deletions, our deliberate plans skewed by nature's hidden operations.
+As gardeners, we work hard to create the sense of enduring character.
+But within the garden's confines, and despite all our efforts at ordering this space, change remains the norm.
+Change in a garden takes many forms: growth and decay, additions and deletions, our deliberate plans in turn skewed by nature's hidden operations.
 But beyond these elemental forces another agent of change is always at work, adding transient touches from moment to moment, varying the way objects appear to our eye and the impressions they leave.
 Time of day, season of the year and, above all, atmospheric conditions modify the light we see things through, affecting how gardens look and feel at any given moment.
 The sun's mobility, itself varying along a continually changing arc, modifies the light-yield of day and season, lengthening or shortening the shadows cast or dispensing with them entirely when the sky is overcast.

 Light varies by day and season, constantly changing our impressions of nature

 As gardeners who get to observe their charges in so many different lights, we come to appreciate subtle gradations that modify how the garden appears.
-Light structures mood in the garden.
-The simple act of watching turns out to be an enjoyable experience that can be cultivated, even as our hands are busy with seasonal garden tasks.
+Light structures mood, especially in the garden.
+The simple act of watching turns out to be an enjoyable experience that itself can be cultivated, even as our hands are busy with seasonal garden chores.
 One looks forward to seeing how nature is going to reveal itself each day, especially when the signs at daybreak appear promising.
 As we grow into our gardens over the years, this practice of observing effects grows on us, ultimately revealing itself as a practical way to live in the moment (as opposed to always living towards the future, so not being in the present at all - which many now seem to do).
 What better way to live in the moment than to observe its particular qualities as manifested by our immediate surroundings?

 "The garden is never fully under human control.
 However one may strive after a finished perfect 'product', it must always be illusory – or at the best, ephemeral.
 The garden resists reification, insists upon process.
 It is always unfinished.
 A fixed result may be desirable, but it is always elusive."
 The Garden As An Art, Mara Miller, 1993

-One key to living in the moment is the perception that things actually do appear differently in different lights - and, that the way they appear affects their impact on us.
+One key to living in the moment is the perception that things actually do appear differently in different lights - and, that the way they appear affects the impact they have on us.
 Of course, we have to be able to pause long enough to notice such things, remaining still long enough for an impression to register.
 If we can do this, then certain conditions will command our attention, and at special moments perhaps lead us to experience feelings of awe and delight.
 This way of approaching light's effects mimics the turn taken by the school of painting known as Impressionism - recognizing that it's the light of the moment that renders a scene memorable.
 Viewed from this angle, daylight offers a living theatre for garden viewing, one that can absolutely captivate the eye on special days.
 Sometimes, when conditions are right, bearing witness to atmospheric changes is like having a front row seat at a show nature is conducting for us.
 On one such magical day in October 2016, I decided to try and capture a succession of the light's changing effects throughout the course of the day.

 Strawberry Tree (arbutus unedo) berries

 Changing impressions caused by evolving daylight are there to be enjoyed during all seasons, but fall is a very special time.
 Certainly not every day is evocative in the way this one would be (some days display an enervating sameness of effect that drains much of the magic, especially say in a dreary November).
-But other days, and those not infrequently with October's mood swings, generate absolutely memorable effects all day long.
+But other days, and those not infrequently with October's frequent mood swings, generate absolutely memorable effects all day long.
 The photos below are taken during the third week of October in Victoria, in conditions that were ideal for this form of garden watching: the observer available to the day, a variety of changing atmospheric effects on offer, the day ultimately inducing a glow in everything light fell on.
 I happened to be working from home that day, so could witness the developing moments.
 As a result, the scene was always visible and immediately observable whenever I looked up and out.
 I hope the photos and text capture some of the engaging spectacle on display that magical day.

 A misty start after a long night of rain, the garden drenched and green

 The day dawned through a light mist, after a night of sustained rainfall.
 The shot above catches the scene just before nine o'clock in the morning.
 I'm working inside and looking out through the kitchen windows now and then.
 One effect of mist is a general softening of things, as it diffuses available light while rendering the air itself visible.
 I had a feeling this mist would dissolve fairly quickly into open sunlight and was intrigued to watch the transition play out.
-I decided to record these early conditions, so I leaned out a kitchen window and brought the garden up closer using a telephoto lens.
-The mist in the shot below, while still thick enough to render the background details hazily, is already being infiltrated by October's golden sunlight.
+I decided to record these early conditions, so I leaned out a kitchen window and brought the garden up closer with a telephoto lens.
+The mist in the shot below, while still thick enough to render the background details hazy, is already being infiltrated by October's golden sunlight.

 Morning mists occur periodically in fall and winter in our marine climate, which sees the jet stream push clouds and storms in off the Pacific Ocean and across our small peninsula.
 Mists and fogs are usually associated with an air mass that's come to a standstill, which we experience essentially as a motionless cloud perched above the land.
-This stillness and the shrouding effect of mist adds an air of mystery to the surroundings (that is, if one doesn't have to travel in it!).
+This stillness and the shrouding effect of mist adds an air of mystery to the surroundings (that is, unless one has to travel in it!).
 Apparently the physical phenomenon of mist is caused by temperature differentials that trigger evaporation of moisture from land (or sea) to air, concentrated and compressed by atmospheric inversion caused by an air mass above holding it stationary.
 When this happens, especially during parts of the year when the sun's arc is lower in the sky, solar energy has to penetrate the mist for longer before dissipating it.
 (In Vancouver's West End, fog combined with inversion can persist for days on end, enclosing the visible world to the point of claustrophobic unreality).
 The mists we see here sometimes blanket broad areas of land, but at other times are limited to lower-lying pockets or sequester over the straits where they complicate navigation.
 To someone on land, settled in a secure location, the presence of mist adds ethereal effect to landscape, especially as it gradually thins and daylight breaks through.
 This was exactly the dynamic at work that day.

 "Retard the sun with gentle mist;